Emergent Topology of Optimal Networks for Synchrony: Results

 A necessary condition for Eq.~\eqref{s_condition} to admit a real solution is $s(\omega) \geq |\omega|$.
 To analyze the critical behavior of Eq.~\eqref{s_condition}, we perform a leading-order Taylor expansion of $s(\omega)$ about $|\omega|$ (see Methods) to obtain

 Here the positive constant coefficient is given by $\kappa^2=\tfrac{1}{2}\int_0^\infty (\omega^2+\nu^2)^{-1}\omega g(\omega)d\omega$.
-Equation~\eqref{eq:weak:r} characterizes the critical scaling of $r$ just above the transition, exhibiting a power-law with exponent $1/2$.
-Equation~\eqref{eq:weak:rc} gives the critical synchrony level $r_c$ at the onset of global phase-locking, which later proves instrumental in proving the absence of the synchronization threshold.
-The derivation also yields Eq.~\eqref{eq:weak:bc}, recovering Eq.~\eqref{b_c} for the Kuramoto coupling and elucidating its emergence from first principles.
+Equations~\eqref{eq:weak:r}-\eqref{eq:weak:bc} characterize the phase-locking transition: For $b<b_c$ the system is not fully phase-locked.
+When $b\ge b_c$, the system has enough coupling budget to ensure full phase-locking, which induces a sharp surge in synchrony $r$ just after the transition.
+Equation~\eqref{eq:weak:r} describes the critical scaling of $r$ just above the transition, exhibiting a power-law behavior with exponent $1/2$.
+Equation~\eqref{eq:weak:rc} gives the critical synchrony level $r_c$ at the onset of global phase-locking, which is used in Methods to prove the absence of a synchronization threshold.
+The derivation also yields Eq.~\eqref{eq:weak:bc}, which recovers Eq.~\eqref{b_c} for the Kuramoto coupling and elucidates its emergence from first principles.